 Who gets breast cancer?

-An overweight woman with strong family history, who has had a long menstrual history [early periods (before 12 years) /late menopause (after 55 years)], & had childbirth after 30 years of age is at higher risk of developing breast cancer.
+Additionally, an overweight woman with strong family history, who has had a long menstrual history [early periods (before 12 years) /late menopause (after 55 years)] & had childbirth after 30 years of age is at a higher risk of developing breast cancer.

 - Increasing age

 - Dense breast tissue

 While few factors can be very much controlled like